 Explore the following section to discover answers to the most commonly asked questions from our customers.
-If your specific question is not addressed here, please don't hesitate to reach out to us via email at info@dnamyhorses.com
+If your specific question is not addressed here, please don't hesitate to reach out to us via email at info@dnamyhorses.com We're here to assist you!

 How do I order a test?

-To order the horse breed/ancestry DNA test which includes a free parentage search, simply click here to order the test online.
-Upon completing your purchase, please mail us the DNA Submission Sheet (click to open), along with your horse's hair sample, using a regular envelope and stamp.
-All mailing and pulling instructions are on the sheet.
 Once we receive your horse's hair sample by mail, we will promptly notify you via email.
 After conducting the necessary tests, we will then email you the comprehensive results, presented in beautifully crafted reports that make for a wonderful keepsake.
 The breed certificate, included in the email, can be easily shared on social media or printed out for display.

-Where do I send the samples do?
-What is your mailing address?
+Where do I send the samples to?

 All samples are to be mailed to: